DUI Attorney Near Me St. Charles, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in St. Charles, MO as soon as you can.
-If you already completed a field test and have been arrested for a DUI in Missouri, your St. Charles, MO DUI attorney will design an insurmountable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in St. Charles, MO as soon as you can.
+If you have already agreed to and performed a field test and have been arrested for a DUI in Missouri, your St. Charles, MO DUI attorney will build an insurmountable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in St. Charles, MO

-Checkpoints in St. Charles and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules regulating checkpoints.
-When it doubt, speak to a DUI attorney near you at (314) 900-HELP.
+Police departments in St. Charles and around Missouri do not use checkpoints as heavily as they used to, but it is still prudent to familiarize yourself with your rights and the rules checkpoints must follow.
+When it doubt, call a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance